badquanta/approval-voting/README.md

 }
 ```

-The last part of the command: `save`, specifies that apprVote.js should commit chages to the `approvals` (aka: `basedir`) git repository. __Note__: If the `basedir` repo isn't clean & comitted & fully up-to-date, then polls should refuse to run.
+The last part of the command: `save`, specifies that apprVote.js should commit changes to the `approvals` (aka: `basedir`) git repository. __Note__: If the `basedir` repository isn't clean & committed & fully up-to-date, then polls should refuse to run.
 This should make sure `polls` will run after this command finishes.

 So now you have a `approvals/{questionId}.json`.... now what?